finom/seemple-examples-and-tutorials/events/README.md

 this.set('x', 9000, { silent: true });
 ```

-``set`` method supports some more flags, the description of which would make us go beyond the theme of the article, so I refer you to the [documentation of the method](http://matreshka.io/#!Matreshka-set).
+``set`` method supports some more flags, the description of which would make us go beyond the topic of the article, so I refer you to the [documentation of the method](http://matreshka.io/#!Matreshka-set).

 ### Events which are being fired before a property changing

-In 1.1 version another event: ``"beforechange:KEY"`` has added which is being fired before a property changing.
+``"beforechange:KEY"`` is being fired before a property changing.
 The event can be useful in cases you define ``"change:KEY"`` event and want to call the code which precedes this event.

 ```js
 this.on('beforechange:x', () => {